mfrank0711/nowabeer.com/README.md

 * my fingers, my head and my passion for beer

 ### how can you help?
-Help me with translating the app in your language.
+Help me with translating the app in your language or adding more answers in your language.
-Its easy.
+Its easy and it would be really cool.

 There is a folder called `locale` and there are the language files.
 It´s simple json: